thanos-io/thanos/docs/storage.md

 We treat filesystem the same way we would treat object storage, so all optimization for remote bucket applies even though, we might have the files locally.

-NOTE: This is storage type is experimental and might be inefficient.
-This is mainly useful for testing.
+NOTE: This storage type is experimental and might be inefficient.
+It is NOT advised to use it as the main storage for metrics in production environment.
+Particularly there is no planned support for distributed filesystems like NFS.
+This is mainly useful for testing and demos.

 [embedmd]:# (flags/config_bucket_filesystem.txt yaml)
 ```yaml